microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Update-MgBetaRoleManagement.md

   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[CustomAppScopes <IMicrosoftGraphCustomAppScope[]>]`: Workload-specific scope object that represents the resources for which the principal has been granted access.
     - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
 This property is read only.
-    - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
-Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
+    - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope and is provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
 This property is read only.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[CustomAttributes <IMicrosoftGraphCustomAppScopeAttributesDictionary>]`: customAppScopeAttributesDictionary
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ResourceNamespaces <IMicrosoftGraphUnifiedRbacResourceNamespace[]>]`: Resource that represents a collection of related actions.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[Name <String>]`: Name of the resource namespace.
 Typically, the same name as the id property, such as microsoft.aad.b2c.
 Required.
 Supports $filter (eq, startsWith).
-    - `[ResourceActions <IMicrosoftGraphUnifiedRbacResourceAction[]>]`: Operations that an authorized principal are allowed to perform.
+    - `[ResourceActions <IMicrosoftGraphUnifiedRbacResourceAction[]>]`: Operations that an authorized principal is allowed to perform.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[ActionVerb <String>]`: HTTP method for the action, such as DELETE, GET, PATCH, POST, PUT, or null.
 Supports $filter (eq) but not for null values.
       - `[AuthenticationContext <IMicrosoftGraphAuthenticationContextClassReference>]`: authenticationContextClassReference